spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/05-edge.md

 * A tenant account in Palette Manage Console.
 * Linux based operating systems like Ubuntu/CentOS
 * Docker installed on the system
-Note: The snap-installed Docker on Ubuntu does not work.
+**Note**: The snap-installed Docker on Ubuntu does not work.
 Uninstall the same and install using Official Docker steps. <https://docs.docker.com/engine/install/>)
 * Make sure to have root access to the machine

 # Detailed Instructions